quantifyearth/LIFE/README.md

 | range | no | Vector species range map file location |
 | iucn_batch | yes | The location of canned/pre-downloaded IUCN data.
 If present this will be used in preference of doing API lookings. |

+## GPU Support

+CUDA support is provided if cupy is installed.